Measuring end-to-end impact

 Alcatel-Lucent has created a Materials Composition Estimator to assess the approximate composition of a product subassembly — addressing a key area of interest concerning the valuation potential of end-of-life recycling of precious and semi-precious metals.

 We look at the environmental impacts of our solutions and technologies at every stage of a product’s life cycle.
 Our logistics tools quickly compare various routes for shipping components and finished goods to suggest the most cost- and energy-efficient options.
 We have incorporated design guidance and best practices for product developers to reduce end-of-life environmental impacts associated with disassembly, reuse and recycling.

 We further minimize our environmental impacts throughout the product life cycle by:

-- Extending product lifetime and value through, for example, upgradeable hardware and software features
+- Extending product lifetime and value (e.g., through upgradeable hardware and software features)

 - Developing equipment that consumes less space and generates less heat

 - Using materials with low environmental impacts